Ericknoffi/Ericknoffi/README.md

 ## 🧑‍💻 About Me

-- 🎓 Currently pursuing B.E. in IT
+- 🎓 Currently pursuing B.E. in IT in Atharva college of engineering

 - 👨‍💻 Interested in Web Development, Cybersecurity, and Machine Learning